Macroalgae Cultivation & Sinking for Carbon Sequestration

 Cultivating Macroalgae for Carbon Sequestration

-Macroalgae, or seaweed, are highly productive marine species that sequester carbon from seawater in their living tissue.
+Macroalgae, or seaweed, are highly productive marine species that transform carbon in seawater into seaweed biomass.
 Recently, proposals have emerged to cultivate macroalgae and then sink the biomass to the deep ocean in order to sequester the carbon inside.

 In theory, this would allow the ocean to remove additional carbon dioxide from the atmosphere.
 While still in its infancy, macroalgal cultivation technology has attracted serious attention and early-stage investment.
 However, there exists very little information about the effectiveness and environmental impacts (both beneficial and detrimental) from which to assess its feasibility, suitability, and risks.
 Beyond a small number of modeling studies, and studies of natural systems that exhibit similar behavior, we collectively lack the information necessary to make well-informed decisions about the efficacy and impacts of this technology.